 Mutism is more than silence — it is a patterned shutdown of the voice that often reflects deep emotional and neural processes.
-This science-backed guide explains the causes of mutism, selective mutism in children, the amygdala freeze response, and practical speech therapy and recovery strategies you can apply or discuss with clinicians.
+This science-backed guide explains the causes of mutism, selective mutism in children, the amygdala freeze response, and practical speech therapy and recovery strategiesyou may discuss these approaches with qualified clinicians for guidance.

 What is Mutism?